cis3296f22/GameMaster/README.md

 # GameMaster (Games with Friends!)
+GameMaster is a discord bot that allows users to play smaller board games such as Tic Tac Toe (and hopefully connect four).
+The goal of GameMaster is to provide a hub where users can play multiple games with friends using Discord.
+User's can customize settings to their liking for an optimal experience.

 Put here a short paragraph describing your project.
 Adding an screenshot or a mockup of your application in action would be nice.